 High in vitamins, minerals and 'good' fats, nuts are making something of a comeback in healthy eating and their low carbohydrate content means they are also perfect for dieters on Atkins and other low carb diets.
 But don't just think of them as something to nibble raw -- ground into nut flours, they're also great for use in low carb bake mixes.

 Dietary needs and preferences differ, so when considering which low carb or Atkins Diet cookbook to buy, why not think about getting an interactive one?
 For instance, you might want to be able to adjust the recipes to suit your likes and dislikes, and even recalculate the carb counts if you substitute ingredients or change serving sizes.
 Or you might want to add low carb recipes of your own.
 A good interactive cookbook will not only organize and index your own recipes along with the existing recipes, it will allow you to import recipes from elsewhere as well.

 When choosing a low carb cookbook, be sure to check which ingredient measurement system it uses.
 The best cookbooks show ingredients in metric and imperial as well as cup measures, so that you do not have to spend time converting ounces into cups or cups into grams and so on.

-For a cookbook containing the recipes and features mentioned, check out The Low Carb / Low GI Interactive Cookbook which is available from www.lowcarbiseasy.com/cookbook.htm.
+For a cookbook containing the recipes and features mentioned, check out The Low Carb is Easy Cookbook which is available from www.lowcarbiseasy.com/cookbook.htm.

-Free Atkins and Low Carb Menu Plans are available from www.lowcarbiseasy.com/menuplan.htm.
+Atkins and Low Carb Menu Plans are available via www.lowcarbiseasy.com/menuplan.htm.